 Half hour later, toys in a tangle of sheets, Katya is screwing Ellen's ass, Ellen is deliciously delirious.
 She shivers orgasm three.

-"I'm a dead girl, everything feels so good I gotta be in heaven.
-How'd you know I'd like it in the butt, hell I didn't even know that."
+"I'm a dead girl, everything feels so good I gotta be in heaven."

 Twins are at the shop for five, Katja examines the bakers' work, "Good, always good job.
 We are to open another place, bigger, more table.
 You haf friend who need work, learn to make donut?"